-Our common stock has been approved for listing on the Nasdaq Capital Market under the symbol "UNCY" upon our satisfaction of the exchange's initial listing criteria, including the completion of this offering.
+Our common stock has been approved for listing on the Nasdaq Capital Market under the symbol "UNCY."

 We do not intend to apply for any listing of the warrants on the Nasdaq Capital Market or any other securities exchange or nationally recognized trading system, and we do not expect a market for the warrants to develop.